kapilrathore/ImageTask/README.md

 Implemented UICollectionView with both vertical and horizontal options.

-TableView like effect for Vertical View
+TableView like effect for Vertical View.
-One card at a time for Horizontal View (left right swipe to scroll between images)
+One card at a time for Horizontal View (left right swipe to scroll between images).

 Implemented Image Download Manager
 1. Checks if the image is in the cache.